MattiaPerrone123/Deep_Learning_For_HJM_Prediction/README.md

 <br>
 <br>

-The model architecture has an analogous structure to one of other [Similar_Studies](./References/Similar_Studies/) dealing with similar tasks.
+The model architecture has an analogous structure to one of other [similar studies](./References/similar_studies/) dealing with similar tasks.

-Parlo del mio modello e metto link a paper con studi simili, da cui ho preso modello

 10 fold cross-validation was performed.